Self-Employed Health Insurance Texas • 1099 & Small Business

 • Private PPO plans available year-round — no Open Enrollment wait

-• ACA Marketplace subsidies can dramatically lower premiums for moderate-income 1099 households
+• ACA Marketplace subsidies can dramatically lower premiums for many 1099 Texans

 • Self-employed health insurance premiums are typically tax-deductible (confirm with your CPA)